osofariu/news-search/README.md

 OPENAI_API_KEY=<you-get-this>
 ```

-## ARIZE
+### ARIZE Phoenix

 Will try switching to this for tracing and use their evaluation framework.
+Phoenix is free for the things we are interested in

 ```shell
 pipenv install arize-phoenix